Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-I am a Pairrebenne Trawlwoolway woman from Tebrakunna Country in northeast Trouwerner/lutruwita/Tasmania and grew up on Awabakal Country in NSW.
-I am a Lecturer in the Discipline of Geography and Planning.
+I am a Pairrebenne Trawlwoolway woman from Tebrakunna Country in northeast Trouwerner (Tasmania) and Research Fellow in the Discipline of Geography and Planning.

-My research areas encompass human geography and Indigenous studies.
+My research areas encompass human geography and Indigenous studies, developing original methodological approaches, and contending with ethics, climate change and land management issues.
 With an interest in Indigenous and decolonising methodologies, my research focuses on relationality with Country, largely through Aboriginal cultural burning practices and fire.

 Education/Academic qualification